-Mental health in the military is taken very seriously for obvious reasons not just for the admission into the services, but also staying in the services as well.
-There are many disqualifying medical conditions to entry and continued service into the military, but none are quite as challenging as the subjective nature of mental health and illness.
+Mental health in the military is taken very seriously, not just for the admission into the services, but also staying in the services as well.
+There are many disqualifying medical conditions to entry and continued service into the military, including several that concern mental health and illness.
 Taking medications for any of the below conditions could also prevent you from serving even if later you are found to have been misdiagnosed as a child or teenager prior to seeking to serve in the military.

-Current or history of academic skills or perceptual defects secondary to organic or functional mental disorders, including, but not limited to dyslexia, that interfere with school or employment, are disqualifying.
-Applicants demonstrating passing academic and employment performance without utilization or recommendation of academic and/ or work accommodations at any time in the previous 12 months may be qualified.
+- Current or history of academic skills or perceptual defects secondary to organic or functional mental disorders, including, but not limited to dyslexia, that interfere with school or employment, are disqualifying.
+However, applicants demonstrating passing academic and employment performance without academic and/ or work accommodations at any time in the previous 12 months may be qualified.

-Current or history of adjustment disorders within the previous 3 months is disqualifying.
+Current or history of adjustment disorders within the previous three months is disqualifying.

 Behavioral disorders history in school and with law enforcement agencies having to get involved due to dangerous behavior to self or others is disqualifying.
 Antisocial attitudes or behaviors are disqualifying as people who exhibit these symptoms are typically not adaptive to military service.